-Displaying other people’s reviews in your review request email will show the recipient that many people did the same thing before: leaving a review.
+Displaying other people’s reviews in your review request email will show the recipient that many people before them have left reviews.
 They’re not the first and probably not the last ones to share their thoughts.
 It’s normal.

 Here’s a great example of a brand selling cosmetic products:

-Note: They even added five-star icons to set the expectations right.
-Straight from the get-go.
+Note: They even added five-star icons to set expectations, right from the get-go.

 7. Inbox Takeover

 Everyone gets too many emails.
-I think we can agree on that.
-Even if you make it to the inbox (and not the spam folder), chances are still high that your email gets deleted.
-Whether that’s because of irrelevant content or unclear messaging.
+I think we can all agree on that.
+Even if you make it to the inbox (and not the spam folder), chances are still high that your email will get deleted, whether that’s because of irrelevant content or unclear messaging.

 You need to make sure that your customer review emails get attention.
 One way to do this is by creating an email that catches the attention of the recipient.
 We call this “inbox takeover”.